1

 – Aviator S

-Oct 5, 2018 at 22:21
+Commented Oct 5, 2018 at 22:21

 • $\begingroup$ Thank you!
-I will look into this approach. $\endgroup$ Oct 5, 2018 at 22:27
+I will look into this approach. $\endgroup$ Commented Oct 5, 2018 at 22:27

 • $\begingroup$ You said that the thrust-AR curve moves down.
 But wouldn't the torque-AR curve move down as well?
 In that case, is the propeller more or less efficient?
-It's producing less thrust, but also using less power to do so. $\endgroup$ Oct 8, 2018 at 20:17
+It's producing less thrust, but also using less power to do so. $\endgroup$ Commented Oct 8, 2018 at 20:17

 • $\begingroup$ I guess so.
 This has nothing to do with efficiency, that's a tip vortex thing. $\endgroup$